 Students living within the District will not be permitted to enroll in a school outside their geographic attendance zone/area if the class in which they would enroll meets or exceeds the maximum class size.
 If these students are enrolled in a class whose membership increases to exceed the maximum class size, they will be reassigned when class size permits in the school that serves his/her attendance zone.

 When other factors are equal, date of enrollment will determine order of assignment and reassignment.

+Homeless Youth and Foster Children

+Assignment to attendance zones shall be subject to modification when federal law applicable to students placed in foster care or students who are homeless requires that such students be educated in a “school of origin” that differs from the assigned attendance area.

 EXPLANATION: THE MCKINNEY-VENTO ACT NO LONGER INCLUDES “AWAITING FOSTER CARE PLACEMENT” AS CHILDREN AND YOUTH LACKING A FIXED, REGULAR AND ADEQUATE NIGHTTIME RESIDENCE.
 THIS MUST BE IMPLEMENTED BY DECEMBER 10, 2016.